 In Chapter 1, we described monoids.
 When we look at many monoids, we find that there is no way to undo an operation using the same operation.
-For instance, the natural numbers are a monoid under addition, and there is no way to undo the addition using another addition: while 5 + (-3) = 2, the number we used, -3, is not natural.
-When we look at the integers under addition, this is no problem at all, as -3 is an integer.
-On the other hand, when we look at the integers under there is no way to undo the multiplication using another multiplication: while $6 \times \frac{1}{3} = 2$, the number $\frac{1}{3}$ is not an integer.
+For instance, the natural numbers are a monoid under addition, and there is no way to undo the addition using another addition: while 5 + (-5) = 0, the number we used, -5, is not natural.
+This is not a difficulty with integers under addition, as -5 is an integer.
+Yet when we look at the integers under multiplication, we encounter the same issue: we cannot "undo" the multiplication of 2 by 3 using another multiplication: while $6 \times \frac{1}{3} = 2$, the number $\frac{1}{3}$ is not an integer.

-In this chapter, we study a special kind of monoid, called a group.
-Every element of a group has an inverse element, in the group itself.
-This ability to undo an action is inherent to a large number of real-world phenomena.
-Aside from studying the properties of groups, however, this chapter tries to expose you to a number of important groups, which we will return to time and again.
-We describe a special class of groups called the cyclic groups (Section 2.3) and then look at two groups related to important mathematical problems.
-The first, D_3 , describes symmetries of a triangle using groups (Section 2.2).
-The second, Ω_n , consists of the roots of unity (Section 2.4).
+This ability to undo the operation is inherent to a large number of real-world phenomena, so it's a good idea to identify which structures can be used with such problems.
+This chapter introduces a special kind of monoid, called a group.
+Every element of a group has an inverse element in the group itself.
+We also introduce a number of important groups to which the text returns time and again: the cyclic groups (Section 2.3), the symmetries of a triangle (Section 2.2), and the roots of unity (Section 2.4).